Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Knight Chess Piece: <a href="https://drive.google.com/file/d/156eTQ1c2pt6jm9ehI4Adu6OitGL33CJs/" target="_blank" rel="noopener">https://drive.google.com/file/d/156eTQ1c2pt6jm9ehI4Adu6OitGL33CJs/</a>

 If you're ever running into a situation where clicking "Zero A" in gSender sets the value to 0.01 or 0.02 instead of zero, this is a known bug with grbl and grblHAL where the location doesn't get reported back from the machine correctly, but the location is definitely being set to zero.
 This can be a little stressful to see but unfortunately we don't have the ability to fix it ourselves.

+You can also learn more about how some of this works by checking out [Part 1](https://youtu.be/KNnj_DY-sv0) and [Part 2](https://youtu.be/YUCx_Cv2L18) of these user-made videos by SparksTech!

 #### Tips for Luban A-axis CAM